mitlab-6g-team/mitlab_aiml_tools/docs/index.md

     ```

 - ### Logging:
-    Converting text logs into log files and storing them in the file system **(authentication required)**.
+    Converting text log into log files and storing them in the file system **(authentication required)**.

     ```
-    Handling the conversion of string to logs file and upload logs file to file server
+    Handling the conversion of string to log file and upload log file to file server

         Attributes:
             credential_manager (class): credential manager for authenticatication
-            log_file_path (str): the logs file_path
+            log_file_path (str): the log file_path

         Args:
-            input_string (str): the input strining need to convert to logs file
+            input_string (str): the input strining need to convert to log file
     ```

     ```